Study Abroad in South Africa

 Session 2: July 12 - August 3, 2019

 And 2 of 3 courses in Session 2 (final course offerings dependent on enrollment, to be announced the last week of February 2019):

 - Elementary Statistics - Sociology 212 (R2 Gen Ed requirement), taught by Dr. David Cort, UMass faculty

 - Power - Political Science 273 (likely will fulfill a Gen Ed requirement), taught by Dr. Angélica Bernal, UMass faculty

 - African Media in a Digital Age - upper-division Communication elective

-During the intersession between Summer Session 1 and Summer Session 2, you will also get a chance to travel throughout South Africa for 7 days, embarking on a week-long Garden Route tour (one of South Africa’s most popular destinations), on the Eastern Cape, in order to experience, compare and contrast South Africa's Eastern and Western Capes.
+During the intersession between Summer Session 1 and Summer Session 2, you will also get a chance to travel throughout South Africa for 8 days, embarking on the Garden Route tour (one of South Africa’s most popular destinations), on the Eastern Cape, in order to experience, compare and contrast South Africa's Eastern and Western Capes.